 Directed Brokerage.
-During the fiscal year ended September 30, 2024, the Funds have not paid any commissions on brokerage transactions directed to brokers pursuant to an agreement or understanding whereby the broker provides research or other brokerage services to the Adviser.
+As of the date of this SAI, the Fund has not paid any commissions on brokerage transactions directed to brokers pursuant to an agreement or understanding whereby the broker provides research or other brokerage services to the Adviser.

 Portfolio Turnover.
 Portfolio turnover may vary from year to year, as well as within a year.
 High turnover rates are likely to result in comparatively greater brokerage expenses.
 The overall reasonableness of brokerage commissions is evaluated by the Adviser based upon its knowledge of available information as to the general level of commissions paid by the other institutional investors for comparable services.
+Since the Fund is new no portfolio turnover information is available.
 High portfolio turnover levels - those in excess of 100% - can lead to additional transaction costs and possible tax consequences.
-For the fiscal periods ended September 30, each Fund's portfolio turnover rate was: